Co-Founder & CEO @ AI Makerspace (AIM)

 Are you a backend engineer?

-Have you decided to go all in on building production AI applications?
+Have you decided it's time for you to go all in on building production AI applications?

 If so, you're in the right place.